 - Amethyst increases Critical Strike.

-When beginning to socket gems into your gear, don’t be concerned about focusing on any one gem type until you’re able to begin fusing them together.
-The drop rate of gems You can fuse 3 gems, of the same type and tier, together to upgrade them to the next tier.
+When beginning to socket gems into your gear, don’t be concerned about focusing on any one gem type until you’re able to begin fusing them.
+You can fuse 3 gems of the same type and tier to upgrade them to the next tier.

 Avoid rerolling Tier 1 gems; It’s more efficient with your materials and gold to reroll gems that are at Tier 2 or above.
-Prioritize placing your highest tier gems into any gear piece that has a gem power bonus.
-Normal gear has a chance to give +35% gem power.
+Prioritize placing your highest-tier gems into any gear piece that has a gem power bonus.
+Normal gear has a chance to drop with +35% gem power.
 Legendary items give +100% gem power.

 When working with Tier 1 gems, the priority is: